+A former U.S. intelligence analyst was arrested Thursday and charged with violating the Espionage Act for allegedly leaking documents about the secretive U.S. drone program.
 Daniel Hale, 31, was arrested in Nashville.
 He faces up to 50 years in prison.
-Hale is accused of disclosing 11 top secret or secret documents to a reporter.
-The indictment does not name the reporter but unnamed government sources have told media outlets that the reporter is investigative journalist Jeremy Scahill of The Intercept.
-In 2015, The Intercept published a special report called the Drone Papers exposing the inner workings of the U.S. military’s assassination program in Afghanistan, Yemen and Somalia.
-We air excerpts of the documentary “National Bird” that features Daniel Hale and speak to The Intercept’s James Risen, director of First Look Media’s Press Freedom Defense Fund.
+Hale is accused of disclosing 11 top-secret or secret documents to a reporter.
+The indictment does not name the reporter, but unnamed government sources have told media outlets that the reporter is investigative journalist Jeremy Scahill of The Intercept.
+In 2015, The Intercept published a special report called “The Drone Papers,” exposing the inner workings of the U.S. military’s assassination program in Afghanistan, Yemen and Somalia.
+We air excerpts of the documentary “National Bird,” that features Daniel Hale, and speak to The Intercept’s James Risen, director of First Look Media’s Press Freedom Defense Fund.

 Hale is accused of disclosing 11 top-secret or secret documents to a reporter.
 The indictment does not name the reporter, but unnamed government sources have told media outlets the reporter is investigative journalist Jeremy Scahill of The Intercept.
-In 2015, The Intercept published a special report called The Drone Papers exposing the inner workings of the U.S. military’s assassination program in Afghanistan, Yemen and Somalia.
+In 2015, The Intercept published a special report called “The Drone Papers,” exposing the inner workings of the U.S. military’s assassination program in Afghanistan, Yemen and Somalia.
 The publication’s findings were later turned into a book called The Assassination Complex: Inside the Government’s Secret Drone Warfare Program.

-In a statement, The Intercept’s editor-in-chief Betsy Reed said, “The Intercept does not comment on matters relating to the identity of anonymous sources.
+In a statement, The Intercept’s editor-in-chief Betsy Reed said, quote, ”The Intercept does not comment on matters relating to the identity of anonymous sources.
 In an indictment unsealed on May 9, the government alleges that documents on the U.S. drone program were leaked to a news organization.
 These documents detailed a secret, unaccountable process for targeting and killing people around the world, including U.S. citizens, through drone strikes.
 They are of vital public importance, and activity related to their disclosure is protected by the First Amendment.”
-Reed went on to say, “The alleged whistleblower faces up to 50 years in prison.
+Reed went on to say, quote, “The alleged whistleblower faces up to 50 years in prison.
 No one has ever been held accountable for killing civilians in drone strikes,” she said.

 After leaving the Air Force in 2013, Daniel Hale began publicly speaking out against the drone program.
-In November 2013, he spoke at a drone summit in Washington, D.C., organized by CODEPINK.
+In November 2013, he spoke at a drone summit in Washington, D.C., organized by CodePink.

 AMY GOODMAN: In January 2014, Daniel Hale spoke at a rally outside the White House calling for the closing of the U.S. military prison at Guantánamo.

 DANIEL HALE: Good afternoon, everybody.
 My name is Daniel Hale.
-I was a veteran in the United States Air Force from 2009 until 2013.
-Through my experience and my deployment to Afghanistan, where I was primarily tasked with pursuing high-value targets through the utilization of unmanned systems or otherwise known as drones, I came to learn of the thousands of prisoners who remain at the prison in Bagram Air Force Base to this day who are in similar situations to those at Guantánamo, who are continually held indefinitely for benign or otherwise petty offenses or reasons not given to them whatsoever.
+I was a veteran in the United States Air Force from 2009 until 2013. … Through my experience and my deployment to Afghanistan, where I was primarily tasked with pursuing high-value targets through the utilization of unmanned systems, or otherwise known as drones, I came to learn of the thousands of prisoners who remain at the prison in Bagram Air Force Base to this day, who are in similar situations to those at Guantánamo, who are continually held indefinitely for benign or otherwise petty offenses or reasons not given to them whatsoever.

 AMY GOODMAN: Daniel Hale was also featured in the documentary National Bird about drone warfare whistleblowers.
 It was directed by Sonia Kennebeck.

-But if it just so happens that they don’t kill that person or some other people are involved in the strike and get killed as well, there’s no consequence for it.
+But if it just so happens that they don’t kill that person or some other people are involved in the strike and get killed, as well, you know, there’s no consequence for it.
 When it comes to high-value targeting, every mission is to go after one person at a time.
 But anybody else that’s killed in that strike is just blanketly assumed to be an associate of the targeted individual.
-So as long as they can reasonably identify that all of the people in the field of view of the camera are military-aged males, meaning anybody who is believed to be of age 16 or older, they are a legitimate target under the rules of engagement.
+So, as long as they can reasonably identify that all of the people in the field of view of the camera are military-aged males, meaning anybody who is believed to be of age 16 or older, they are a legitimate target under the rules of engagement.
 If that strike occurs and kills all of them, they just say that they got ’em all.

-AMY GOODMAN: Drone whistleblower Daniel Hale speaking in the documentary National Bird.
+AMY GOODMAN: Drone whistleblower Daniel Hale, speaking in the documentary National Bird.
 In August 2014, the FBI raided Hale’s house, but the Obama Justice Department never filed charges.
 In the film, Hale spoke about the possibility of being indicted.

 AMY GOODMAN: Those are the words of drone whistleblower Daniel Hale, who was arrested in Nashville on Thursday.
 After appearing in court, he was released under pretrial supervision.
 His next court hearing is May 17th.
 According to the Freedom of the Press Foundation, Hale is at least the sixth alleged journalistic source charged by the Trump administration over the past two years.

-We are now joined by the Pulitzer Prize-winning journalist James Risen.
-He is a former New York Times reporter who is now The Intercept's senior national security correspondent.
-He is also director of First Look Media’s Press Freedom Defense Fund.
+We’re now joined by the Pulitzer Prize-winning journalist James Risen.
+He’s a former New York Times reporter who is now The Intercept's senior national security correspondent.
+He's also director of First Look Media’s Press Freedom Defense Fund.
 First Look is the parent company of The Intercept.
 Risen himself was involved in a high-profile press freedom case involving former CIA officer Jeffrey Sterling, who was jailed after being convicted under the Espionage Act for speaking with Risen.

 AMY GOODMAN: Now, can you explain why it is you think he was arrested now?
 What they are alleging happened something like five years ago under the Obama Justice Department, which decided not to charge Daniel Hale.